Frequently Asked Questions

-Stephen Danz & Associates is California’s largest ‘EMPLOYEE ONLY’ law firm.
+Stephen Danz & Associates is a statewide California employee-side law firm.
 We only represent employees and never take cases defending employers.
-Our attorneys work with Stephen Danz himself, and are all skilled in negotiation and trial practice.
+Our attorneys work with Stephen Danz himself and are all skilled in negotiation and trial practice.
 We are first and foremost litigators, which scares most employers, because going to trial costs them a great deal.

 What kind of experience do you have?